 This historic property, once known as the Avon Old Farms Inn, is once again open to the public!
 Our menu showcases both traditional and nouveau New England cuisine by using only the freshest local and seasonal ingredients available.
-Each one of our dishes is hand designed by our Executive Chef, David Stickney, and served by our knowledgeable and attentive servers.
+Each one of our dishes is hand designed by our Executive Chef, Nicholas Indino, and served by our knowledgeable and attentive servers.

 Book online or call us at (860) 404-5951.

 39*Grilled Ribeye, lobster mac & cheese, kohlrabi apple slaw, port wine reduction

 29*Pan seared sockeye salmon, white wine and butter braised farro, pickled shallots, creme fraiche, picked herb salad.

 * Briar Patch, CT

 Our bar serves classic cocktails alongside expertly selected wines, craft beers and traditional beers.
 We have 24 taps at all times, many of them from local breweries.
 Stop in for a drink and a bite, or start your meal off in style.

 Our generous Happy Hour runs daily from 3:00pm to 7:00pm.